Federal legislation

 Additional Property Transfer Tax (20%)

 Determines what a non-Canadian pays (when an exception or pre-ban transfer applies).
-Active in five BC regional districts since 2016 (15%, raised to 20% in 2018).
-Independent of the federal ban — it predates the ban and continues regardless of its sunset.
-See the PTT guide for details.
+Active in five BC regional districts since 2016 (15%, raised to 20% with expanded geography on February 21, 2018).
+Independent of the federal ban — it predates the ban and has no scheduled sunset.
+See the Property Transfer Tax guide for bracket details, or model the 20% directly with the foreign-buyer calculator.

 What counts as “residential property”